TCNJ Policy: 5 course units required for a minor, only one of which can double-count towards a major.

 - FIN 360 (Financial Modeling) OR FIN 410 (Portfolio Management and Derivative Securities)

-Students will select one course from Group A, which are all required in the Statistics major, and double-count this course towards the Minor.
-They will then take four courses listed Group B.
+Students will select one course unit from Group A, which are all required in the Statistics major, and double-count this course towards the Minor.
+They will then take four course units from Group B.

-Students will choose one course from Group B (which will be the double-counting course), and the four courses from Group A.
+Students will choose one course unit from Group B (which will be the double-counting course), and four course units from Group A.

-Students may choose 5 courses from Groups A and B but it is recommended that MAT 316 and STA 410/MAT 318 are among those selected.
+Students may choose 5 course units from Groups A and B but it is recommended that MAT 316 and STA 410/MAT 318 are among those selected.

 Selections from Groups A and B as advised.

 - It is strongly recommended for employment reasons that students take the first Actuarial exam (Joint Exam 1/Probability) as soon as possible after completing MAT 316 (Probability).

 - The major North American professional actuarial certifying organizations will give VEE (Validation by Educational Experience) credit in Economics for a grade of B- or higher in both ECO 101 and ECO 102.
 So, while only ECO 102 is listed in Group B, it is recommended that all students take ECO 101 (Principles of Microeconomics) as an elective in order to obtain VEE-Economics credit.